 SECTION 2: Each division shall organize itself with MASC guidance.
 Any divisional convention shall be held no later than fifteen (15) calendar days before the annual state convention of the MASC.
-All amendments to this constitution and hot topics for MASC State Convention consideration must be forwarded to the MASC Executive Director in order to be considered at that year's state convention.
+All amendments to this constitution and big ideas for MASC State Convention consideration must be forwarded to the MASC Executive Director in order to be considered at that year's state convention.
 (See Constitution ARTICLE VIII, Section 1a.)

 SECTION 4: The MASC may conduct one-day workshops for each divisional organization during each year for the junior high school student councils who are members of MASC.

-SECTION 5: MASC shall organize and sponsor a Student Leadership Academy to be held during the summer months for individual students who are members of MASC member councils.
+SECTION 5: MASC may organize and sponsor a Student Leadership Academy to be held during the summer months for individual students who are members of MASC member councils.
 The Executive Director, or his/her designate, shall be responsible for this MASC offering.

 ARTICLE IV: BUSINESS MEETINGS